Knut Henrik Henriksen

 Essay by Andrea Kroksnes

-Knut Henrik Henriksen (born 1970, Oslo) lives and works in Berlin.
-He has participated in institutional exhibitions and produced permanent public works internationally.
-Solo exhibitions by Henriksen are forthcoming at Vigeland-museet, Oslo, and Art Basel Parcours, both in 2021.
-Selected solo exhibitions include The Irrational Curve, Kristiansand Kunsthall, (2018); Gone With the Wind, Trondheim Kunstmuseum, Norway, (2017); Architectural Doubts, Atelieer Felix, Kunstnernes Hus, Oslo, (2016); Auf der Walz, Kunstverein Arnsberg, Germany, (2015); Notes to Stones, Bergen Kunsthall, Norway, (2014); Villa Savoye redrawn with an Opel Astra 2006 and other works from now and then, Opelvillen, Rüsselsheim, Germany, (2013); and Echoes, Bergen Kunsthall, Norway, (2012).
+Knut Henrik Henriksen (b.
+1970, Oslo; lives and works in Berlin) has participated in institutional exhibitions and produced permanent public works internationally.
+Selected solo exhibitions include Far, far away he §aw §omething §himmering like Gold, Vigeland Museet, Oslo (2022); The Irrational Curve, Kristiansand Kunsthall, (2018); Gone With the Wind, Trondheim Kunstmuseum, Norway, (2017); Architectural Doubts, Atelieer Felix, Kunstnernes Hus, Oslo, (2016); Auf der Walz, Kunstverein Arnsberg, Germany, (2015); Notes to Stones, Bergen Kunsthall, Norway, (2014); Villa Savoye redrawn with an Opel Astra 2006 and other works from now and then, Opelvillen, Rüsselsheim, Germany, (2013); and Echoes, Bergen Kunsthall, Norway, (2012).
 He has participated in Momentum, the Nordic Biennial of Contemporary Art, in 2013 and 2006, as well as significant group exhibitions at Kunsthalle Basel; South London Gallery; Museum of Fine Arts Bern, Switzerland; Drawing Room, London; and Hamburger Bahnhof, Berlin.
 In addition, he has produced significant permanent public sculptures, including Full Circle at Kings Cross St. Pancras Station, London.
 In 2017 Henriksen was nominated for the Lorch Schives Art Prize.